Mohammadbinshahid/Team4_Capstone_Project/README.md

 ### GitHub
 **Communication Protocals**:
 * **Tools**: Communication for this project was primarily done through Slack and Zoom calls.
-  * Zoom calls were schedule for:
+  * Zoom calls were scheduled for:
     * Tuesday and Thursdays from 7:00 PM to 9:00 PM
     * Monday at 7:00 PM
 * **Project Board**: A GitHub project board was created to document progress on tasks.